nagpalgmohit/PurchaseTransactions/README.md

 # PurchaseTransactions
 This project implements a RESTful API using Flask for managing purchase transactions.
 The API allows users to save and retrieve purchase transaction data such as username, item_id, and purchase_price.
 The system stores transaction records in a local text file (purchases.txt) and supports validation for the input data.
+A Pipfile and Pipfile.lock have been included, to ensure all dependencies are properly managed.
+These files ensure that the necessary packages are installed and version-controlled.
 Authentication and authorization are not in the scope of the project.

 **Features**
 1. **Save Transaction:** Allows users to save a purchase transaction with validation for username, item_id, and purchase_price.